Data-Designer/Medical/README.md

 ## About Our Work

-Update: 2024/02/22: We have created a repository for the paper titled *Enhancing Domain Generalization in Medical Image Segmentation with Global and Local Prompts*, which has been submitted to the **IEEE Transactions on Medical Imaging**.
+Update: 2024/05/10: We have created a repository for the paper titled *Enhancing Domain Generalization in Medical Image Segmentation with Global and Local Prompts*, which has been submitted to the **Medical Image Analysis**.
 In this repository, we offer the original sample datasets, preprocessing scripts, and algorithm files to showcase the reproducibility of our work.

 ![image-20231031211425767](https://s2.loli.net/2023/11/01/m4pyURcFaqtIsZC.png)